-We are proud that Beachfest is currently an incident-free event.
+We are proud that Beachfest has been an incident-free event.
 This does not mean, however, that we should not be wary of potential theft and crime.
-We have a dedicated security team patrolling the beach and a Police presence ensuring that the event is safe and fun for all.
-One of the themes of this year’s Beachfest is “Peace on the Beach” and we hope that our event will be devoid of any violence and crime.
+We have a dedicated private security team, volunteers and event staff patrolling the beach as well as Bermuda Police presence, St. John’s Ambulance, and a medical tent ensuring that the event is safe and fun for all.

-While we hope eveything runs smoothly, we are in no way responsible for violence, theft or loss of property.
-You can help yourself by following the advice below.
-Don’t let anyone ruin your Beachfest by committing crime against you or your friends.
+While we hope everything runs smoothly, we are in no way responsible for violence, theft or loss of property.
+You can help yourself by following the advice below:

 - Lock your vehicles and ensure that there are no valuables left inside.

 - Only bring to Beachfest what you can afford to lose: we have food and drink available for purchase on the sand, there will already be music playing and it will be well-documented by various photographers.

 - There’s safety in groups: set up your campsite together and make friends with the people around you.
 Look out for each other’s property and enjoy meeting the great diverse crowd at Beachfest.